 You will need a session key to use the Dopplr API, this key replaces your username and password (read ‘The password anti-pattern’ if you want to know why).
 Here is how to get one:

-I wanted something outside this website that could run automatically, even when the website wasn’t opened.
+I wanted something outside this website that could run automatically, even when the website wasn’t open.
 Rake offers you a way to do this: you can build and run scripts independently from the rest of the application while using the same environment as the application.

 Here is a simplified version of the task I created.
 Copy this and save it in your <yourapp>/lib/tasks folder as map.rake.